ballerina-platform/ballerina-dev-website/learn/get-started/write-a-grpc-service-with-ballerina.md

 ### Create the client project

-In a new tab of the terminal, navigate to the `grpc` directory, and execute the command below to create the Ballerina project for the gRPC client implementation:
+In a new tab of the terminal, navigate to the `grpc_sample` directory, and execute the command below to create the Ballerina project for the gRPC client implementation:

 > **Note:** For more information on Ballerina projects, see [Organizing Ballerina code](/learn/organizing-ballerina-code/).